 Headline: 3dMD is awarded Phase I of STTR Grant No. 1R41DE019742-01A1 with the University of North Carolina at Chapel Hill, Co-Principal Investigator Dr Carroll Ann Trotman, for a Dynamic 4D Facial Soft Tissue Analysis System.

-We are delighted to announce that 3dMD, working in conjunction with the Department of Orthodontics at the University of North Carolina at Chapel Hill, has been awarded a grant by the NIDCR department of the National Institute of Health (NIH) to support research into the dynamics of soft tissue associated with facial movement.
+Atlanta (15-March-11): We are delighted to announce that 3dMD, working in conjunction with the Department of Orthodontics at the University of North Carolina at Chapel Hill, has been awarded an STTR grant (1R41DE019742-01A1) by the NIDCR department of the National Institute of Health (NIH) to support research into the dynamics of soft tissue associated with facial movement.